 Strong evidence is defined as well-designed, well-implemented experimental studies that include randomly assigned treatment and control groups to eliminate selection biases.

-Classes in grades 1 and 2 were randomly assigned to use Core5 or a control group.
-Core5 users outgained controls on a standardized reading test.
+Kindergarten classes were randomly assigned to a Lexia group or control group.
+Lexia users outperformed controls on a standardized reading test.

 Moderate evidence is defined as well-designed, well-implemented quasi-experimental studies with treatment and control groups that may not be randomly assigned.